 The latest BetterBond Property Brief - April 2025 is out!

-The residential property market gained renewed traction in the first quarter of 2025, with home loan application activity picking up pace.
+The March 2025 Property Brief data highlighted that the residential property market gained renewed traction in the first quarter of 2025, with home loan application activity picking up pace.
 The BetterBond home loan index rose by 7.7% quarter-on-quarter and 9.3% year-on-year, signalling growing confidence despite the unchanged interest rate in March.

 While overall home price growth remains subdued at just 0.5% year-on-year, first-time buyers have seen stronger gains of 3.1% – closely tracking inflation.
 Encouragingly, deposit requirements have continued to ease for all buyers, declining 4.9% year-on-year.
 Although first-time buyers saw a slight quarterly uptick in deposits, the annual trend is still in their favour.